-It doesn’t matter what type of hair you have – whether it is fine, thick, long, short, matte, glossy, curly, coily, or straight, your locks deserve respect.
+It doesn’t matter what type of hair you have – whether it is fine, thick, long, short, matte, glossy, curly, oily, or straight, your locks deserve respect.
 Some basic rules apply to everyone’s hair.
 Many people are taught skincare from an early age, but hair is often taken for granted.
-Unfortunately, nine times out of ten that lead to damaged hair.
+Unfortunately, nine times out of ten that leads to damaged hair.
 Many factors can lead to damaged hair – from dying and bleaching to excessive use of styling tools.
-They can damage hair ends, dry your hair, so it ends looking dull and like a broomstick.
-And so, whatever is the season, a consistent daily hair care routine is always a must.
-Healthy and shiny hair is something everyone deserves.
+They can damage hair ends, and dry your hair, so it ends up looking dull and like a broomstick.
+And so, whatever the season, a consistent daily hair care routine is always a must.
+Shiny and healthy hair is something everyone deserves.

 Even if you are busy, and you don’t have much time to devote to hair care, you will find that many of these tips include how you do something you are already doing, rather than adding more steps to your hair care routine.

 Follow These Tips For a Healthy Hair

 If your hair is already damaged, and you don’t want to cut it completely, you should adopt as many hair care tips from this list as possible.
 Most of them are really low effort, and once they become your habit you won’t even think about them.

 If you use heat tools such as a straightening iron or a hair curler on a daily basis, your hair is probably pretty damaged.
 What happens is that heat opens up cuticles leaving your hair dry and therefore prone to breaking.
 If a flat iron is the first thing you pick up in the morning, you need to stop and rethink how you can style your hair in a more subtle way.